gauniverseorg/ga-docs/docs/Tutorials/reporting.md

 #### Data Structure

 "Product Sales" mainly deals with three tables: Products, Orders and Customers.
-Every Order has a list of unique IDs, referenced in the Product table, and a customer ID maintaining structured data management.
+Every Order has a list of unique IDs, referenced in the Product table, and a customer ID.

 #### Migration to Relational Tables